jrouillard/TileGen/README.md

 ## How to run

   flags:

-    - entry: file to treat (default: "entry.png")
+    - entry: entry file (default: "entry.png")

     - background: set a background to all result (for isometric tiles requiring height, optional)